yan-elena/yan-elena.github.io/index.md

 ---
 layout: page
-description: "Perfection is not attainable, but if we chase perfection we can catch excellence"
+description: "Perfection is not attainable, but if we chase perfection we can catch excellence."
 header-img: "img/bg-library.jpeg"
 ---